 \section{A generative model and test for binary trees}

-Throughout this article, we confine our attention to finite, rooted, ordered trees: trees with a distinct vertex, referred to as the root, containing a finite number of vertices, and having an ordering amongst the offspring at a parent node.
-This leads to the notion of a left and a right child in the case of binary trees.
-However, we allow the trees to have non-unit branch lengths and unequal numbers of vertices.
+We begin with binary trees for two reasons.
+We intend to define probability distributions on trees using leaf-level information, which for binary trees determines the topology completely.
+Second, the distributional properties of the CRT, which we intend to use to define asymptotic models on general trees, are completely characterized by random binary subtrees.
+Consequently, a systematic development of methods with desirable properties for binary trees provides similarly attractive ones for general trees.
+The results of this section are pivotal in developing inferential models for general trees.
+We first describe a generative model and its properties and then construct one- and two-sample tests that are invariant to leaf-labeling.

-We begin by describing a simple generative model for strict binary trees, where every internal vertex has 0 or 2 children, and the resulting goodness-of-fit tests.
-To avoid confusion, throughout the article, when we refer to binary trees, we mean strict binary trees.
-The model provides a motivating reason for using the CRT for extension to trees that are not necessarily binary, and is used in the construction of the CRT \citep{aldous2}.
-The main benefit of this construction is that a coherent probability density can be assigned to a binary tree.
+Note that a binary tree with $k$ leaves $\tau(k)$ is isomorphic to the binary tree $\tau_{2k}$ with $2k$ vertices.
 Suppose $t_1,t_2,\ldots$ are the arrival times of a non-homogeneous Poisson process with rate $\lambda(t)=t$.
 Let $\tau(1)$ be a tree with one leaf formed by attaching an edge of length $t_1$ to the root.
-This tree will have a density that corresponds to the time till the first event of the non-homogeneous Poisson process, with mean function $m(t)=\int_0^t sds=t^2/2$.
+This tree will have a density that corresponds to the time until the first event of the non-homogeneous Poisson process, with mean function $m(t)=\int_0^t sds=t^2/2$.
 A tree with two leaves $\tau(2)$ is then constructed by adding a second edge of length $t_2-t_1$, the inter-arrival time, to a point on $\tau(1)$ chosen according to a uniform distribution on $[0,t_1]$.
-Recursively, the tree $\tau({k+1})$ is obtained from $\tau(k)$ by attaching an edge of length $t_{k+1}-t_k$ to a point chosen randomly on the tree---i.e., according to a uniform distribution on the sum of the branch lengths of $\tau(k)$--and labelling the new leaf $k+1$.
+Recursively, the tree $\tau({k+1})$ is obtained from $\tau(k)$ by attaching an edge of length $t_{k+1}-t_k$ to a point chosen randomly on the tree (i.e., according to a uniform distribution on the sum of the branch lengths of $\tau(k)$) and labeling the new leaf $k+1$.
 Since we are interested in only ordered trees, an edge can be attached to the left or to the right of the randomly chosen point with equal probability.
 Observe that $\tau(k)$ has $2k-1$ branches with lengths, say $(x_1,\ldots,x_{2k-1})$, and $\tau({k+1})$ has $2k+1$ branches of lengths $(y_1,\ldots,y_{2k+1})$, with $\tau({k+1})$ formed by the above construction by splitting a branch of length $x_j$ into two branches $y_{j1}$ and $y_{j2}$ with $x_j=y_{j1}+y_{j2}$.
-Therefore, through induction, the density of $\tau({k+1})$ is
+Therefore, through induction, the `density' of $\tau({k+1})$ is